Ink Review #2870: Ferris Wheel Press Emerald Gardens

 Swabs:

-In large swabs on Tomoe River paper the ink has lots of shimmer.
+In large swabs on Tomoe River paper the ink has some shading and shimmer.

 Writing samples: